Table of Contents

 The camber angle is the slope between the centerline of the tire and the vertical line.
 The outward tilt is called the positive sag and the inward tilt is the negative sag.
 The purpose of the camber is to prevent the wheel tops from tilting too far inward due to excessive load or play on the axle and wheel bearing.

-Irregular wheel camber causes vehicles to roll in the direction of a wheel that has the largest chamber, which alters directional stability and tends to scratch the tread of the opposite tire, excessive camber prevents the rim from making proper contact with the road, which causes it. to be used only on the side directly under the load.
+Irregular wheel camber causes vehicles to roll in the direction of a wheel that has the largest camber, which alters directional stability and tends to scratch the tread of the opposite tire, excessive camber prevents the rim from making proper contact with the road, which causes it. to be used only on the side directly under the load.

 Camber angle is less than 1 degree